 This limited edition wet-hopped India Pale Ale is as local as it gets using hops sourced from Mound and Navarre.
 Perhaps more notable, these hops went from plant to brew in less than 24 hours and it took a team to do it.
 Taproom regulars combined with staff to source every batch of hops and refine the recipe to deliver the full flavor of each and every one.

 It is a truly Minnesota beer for celebration of a Minnesota event.
-But it is only available this (9/26) in our taproom.
+But it is only available this week (9/26) in our taproom.